How to Protect Your Home From the Freezing Weather

 Check your pipes

-In the colder months, there's a possibility that your pipes could freeze.
-If they do, that could lead to your pipes bursting, causing damage to your home.
 To avoid this from happening, check that the pipes in your home are insulated and if they aren't, you (or a professional) will need to add some pipe insulation.

 Turn off outdoor taps

-If you have any outdoor taps, switch them off using the indoor valve and open the tap to release any water inside to drain out so it doesn't freeze inside the tap.
+You can turn them off by using the indoor valve & open the tap to release any water inside to drain out so it doesn't freeze inside the tap.

 Test the water valve